SeppeBudenaers/Digitale_Communicatie_PXL_2025/Samenvatting/README.md

 - **Baseline wandering**: A voltage offset in the baseline caused by long runs of 0s or 1s.
 - **DC components**: Most mediums are band-pass, so low frequencies (long runs of 0s or 1s) are filtered out.
 - **Self-synchronization**: Misalignment of sender and receiver clocks, leading to errors.
-- **Error detection**: Errors that occur during transmission due to line impairments.
+- **Error detection**: Preventing / detecting errors that occur during transmission due to line impairments.
 - **Noise and interference**: Some encoding techniques make the signal more resistant to noise and interference.
 - **Complexity**: More robust and resilient encoding methods are often more complex to implement, impacting baud rate or required bandwidth.